Fabian9997/cburst/README.md

-##### cburst is a simple and ultra lightweight shll scrip that cleans the MacOS Cache.
+##### cburst is a simple and ultra lightweight shell scrip that cleans the MacOS Cache.

 _______________